For information or help contact:-

 Use the search facility here to find dogs tested for buff (dilute).

-Laboratories offering testing for Buff
+Laboratories offering testing for Buff and other colours

 The Kennel Club opened up the BAER (Brainstem Auditory Evoked Response) Scheme to all breeds in December 2015.